Do you have all the essential gear and clothing for your next hike?

 Grinnell Lake

-At roughly three-quarters of a mile you'll begin to enjoy your first views of Grinnell Lake in the valley below.
-Angel Wing and Mount Gould will tower above the lake from this vantage point.
+At roughly three-quarters of a mile you'll begin to enjoy your first good views of Grinnell Lake in the valley below.
+Angel Wing and Mt.
+Gould will tower above it from this vantage point.
 Walk a little further up the trail and you'll also see Grinnell Falls tumbling hundreds of feet down the headwall above the west end of the lake.

 There are three glaciers that will be visible as you proceed up the valley.
-Sitting just below the Garden Wall is The Salamander.
-This is the dominating glacier visible from Lake Josephine, as well as during the early portions of the hike.
+Sitting just below the Garden Wall is The Salamander, which is the predominate glacier visible from Lake Josephine, as well as during the early portions of this hike.

 bighorn sheepAs the trail continues to climb hikers will pass through several beautiful alpine meadows with numerous wildflowers.
 You'll also notice a couple of small waterfalls tumbling down the steep slopes of 8851-foot Mt.
 Grinnell on your right.
 At roughly 1.8 miles from the boat landing, after climbing a series of switchbacks, take a look above Grinnell Falls for your first good view of Grinnell Glacier.

-At 2.2 miles hikers will reach a stretch of trail that begins to hug a cliff face.
+At 2.2 miles hikers will reach a long stretch of trail that hugs a cliff face.
 There are a couple of places where the path travels across a fairly narrow ledge with some fairly steep drop-offs.
 If you take your time, however, most people shouldn't have any problems here.
 Hikers should also keep an eye out for bighorn sheep and mountain goats in this area.
-On our most recent hike we saw at least 15 bighorn sheep, most of them rams, grazing and resting in the meadows just below the path.
+On our most recent hike we saw at least 15 bighorn sheep, most of them rams, resting and grazing in the meadows just below the footpath.

-As with all the other trails in the Many Glacier area, you should be aware that you're traveling through prime grizzly bear habitat while on the Grinnell Glacier Trail.
+As with all the other trails in the Many Glacier area, you should be aware that you're traveling through prime grizzly bear habitat on this hike.
 In 2010 former Columbus Zoo keeper and television personality, Jack Hanna, was charged by a 150-pound grizzly bear near this stretch of the trail.
-Hanna, along with three other hikers, rounded a blind corner near Thunderbird Falls and came face-to-face with a sow grizzly and her two yearling cubs.
-The bear was only 10 feet away before Hanna was able to repel it with a third burst of his bear spray.
+Hanna, along with three other hikers, rounded a blind corner near Thunderbird Falls where they came face-to-face with a sow grizzly and her two yearling cubs.
+The sow was only ten feet away before Hanna was able to repel it with a third burst of bear spray.

-At roughly 3.2 miles hikers will arrive at a small rest area where you'll find a couple of wooden benches and a pit toilet.
-Above the rest area the trail begins to climb a series of steep switchbacks that ascend a boulder-strewn moraine.
-As you proceed up this short section take a moment to look down the valley for an absolutely grand view of Grinnell Lake and Lake Josephine, as well as Sherburne Lake in the far off distance.
+At roughly 3.2 miles hikers will arrive at a rest area where you'll find a couple of wooden benches and a pit toilet.
+Above the rest area the trail begins to climb a series of steep switchbacks that ascend along a boulder-strewn moraine.
+As you proceed up this short section take a moment to look down the valley for a grand view of Grinnell Lake and Lake Josephine, as well as Sherburne Lake in the far off distance.

 Grinnell Glacier